kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 <div class="mbcard" markdown="1">
 **Coding & Software Engineering**

 Can a model write, debug, and navigate real codebases?
-For example, replicating the behavior of a software engineer, a model is asked to produce a working fix for a bug report give the model an entire codebase.
+For example, replicating the behavior of a software engineer, a model is asked to produce a working fix for a bug report given the model an entire codebase.

 *Key signal:* The gap between "can write code" and "can fix a real bug in a large codebase" is significant, and this is where models still differ meaningfully.
 </div>